 I’ve always said: “you just have to get creative and analytic with the tools you are provided with.”

-So with that in mind, I decided to create this sort of guide with twelve ways to advertisers take their campaigns to the next level, especially when focusing on conversions.
+So with that in mind, I decided to create this guide with twelve ways to advertisers take their campaigns to the next level, especially when focusing on conversions.
 Please keep in mind that the features and techniques listed below are not sorted in any priority order.
 You decide which ones to implement first based on your specific case:

 1. Start Rotating Ads to Optimize for Conversions